Imran intervenes to resolve intra-party differences in KP

 Atif Khan had told The News initially the decision had surprised him and that he would think about his future plan after consulting his family, friends and supporters.

-According to PTI sources, some of the party parliamentarians played a negative role by fuelling differences between Atif Khan and former chief minister Pervez Khattak over the chief minister’s issue.
+According to PTI sources, some of the party parliamentarians played a negative role by fuelling differences between Atif Khan and former chief minister Pervez Khattak over the chief minister issue.

 There were rumours in the party earlier that Atif and Shahram and their group within the party might create problems for the new chief minister but after their meeting with Imran Khan, it is believed that the party chairman has overcome the crisis before it could have deepened.